AI Decision Governance for Live Automation Control

-AI Decision Governance (the missing control layer)
+Why AI Decision Governance Exists

-- “Tool permissions” become de facto policy
+- Tool permissions become de facto policy.

-- Approvals are bypassed under speed pressure
+- Approvals are bypassed under speed pressure.

-- Risk is implicit, not quantified
+- Risk is implicit, not quantified.

-- Accountability becomes a postmortem problem
+- Accountability becomes a postmortem problem.

-- Authority topology (DOA rules)
+- Authority topology and approval rules.

-- Risk tiers with threshold triggers
+- Risk tiers with threshold triggers.

-- Escalation routing + override control
+- Escalation routing and override control.

 Authority